 The CPCS wants to share its expertise at the interface of law, philosophy and theology by offering education, training and other services.
 These services are provided to universities, ecclesiastic and societal organisations that are concerned with prison chaplaincy and aftercare.

-Currently, the CPCS is involved in the postacademic education of prison chaplains by means of conferences and lectures.
+Currently, the CPCS is involved in the academic and post academic education of students and prison chaplains by means of courses, conferences and lectures.
 Furthermore, our staff members are participating in the regular education of ministers, priests and pastors at the PThU and Tilburg University.